alexander-schranz/markdown-based-api-testing/README.md

 After I did stumble over the test cases in the [rectorphp](https://github.com/rectorphp/rector-src/pull/1668/files).
-I was thinking about how I could adopt this also for APIs to get my API tests in a format which are framework independent.
+I was thinking about how I could adopt this also for APIs to get my API tests in a format which removes the whole boilerplate of creating the tests.

 ## Creating a framework independent format